leanprover-community/mathlib3/docs/tactics.md

 # Mathlib tactics #

-In addition to [core tactics](https://leanprover.github.io/reference/tactics.html), mathlib provides a number of specific interactive tactics.
+In addition to [core tactics](https://leanprover.github.io/reference/tactics.html), mathlib provides a number of specific interactive tactics and commands.
 Here we document the mostly commonly used ones.

 ### rcases